 You might be tempted to add the Department name easily.
 Let me show you, what will happen if I drag and drop the Department Name to the existing table?

-before we go further, let me explain the Lookup function
+before we go further, let me explain the SSRS Lookup function

-This function will return the matching records from the specified dataset.
+The SSRS lookup function returns the matching records from the specified dataset.
 And the syntax is:

 Lookup(Source_IDColumn, Target_IDColumn, Target_Column, Target_Dataset)